+Graeme Herron moved,

-Graeme Herron to move, Michelle Maidment to second:
+Michelle Maidment seconded:

-Conference notes that schools and colleges had been under immense financial pressure before the pandemic and this has increased significantly during the COVID-19 crisis.
+"Conference notes that schools and colleges had been under immense financial pressure before the pandemic and this has increased significantly during the COVID-19 crisis.

 Conference further notes that schools and colleges have stepped up to cover costs for things such as intensive cleaning procedures and the use of extra IT equipment with minimal financial support from governments and administrations.
 This has continued to be an immense burden on school and college finances and will have a long-lasting effect.